imagej/imagej.github.io/_pages/Hackathon.md

 # What is a hackathon?

-In the context of ImageJ, a [hackathon](wikipedia_Hackathon "wikilink") is a coding spree, or if you want, a one or two-week brainstorm session where scientists with programming skills sit together and work in a low-distraction, high-energy environment to advance the software side of their research.
+In the context of ImageJ, a {% include wikipedia title='Hackathon' text='hackathon'%} is a coding spree, or if you want, a one or two-week brainstorm session where scientists with programming skills sit together and work in a low-distraction, high-energy environment to advance the software side of their research.
 Typically, results get accomplished much faster (read: days instead of weeks or months) than without hackathons, because the setting is ideal to discuss advanced ideas with similar-thinking scientists and ideas can sprout much faster.
 Sometimes, results are achieved that would not have been possible without a hackathon at all.

 <div style="float: right">